 The Group has recognised significant goodwill on its balance sheet through acquisitions.
 For example, as a result of the combination with Grupo Modelo in 2013, the Group recognised USD 19.6 billion of goodwill on its balance sheet and recorded several brands from the Grupo Modelo business (including brands in the Corona brand family, among others) as intangible assets with indefinite life with a fair value of USD 4.7 billion.
-Similarly, as a result of the 2008 Anheuser-Busch acquisition, the Issuer recognised USD 32.9 billion of goodwill on the Group's balance sheet and recorded several brands from the Anheuser-Busch business (including brands in the Budweiser brand family) as intangible assets with indefinite life with a fair value of USD 31.4 billion.
+Similarly, as a result of the 2008 Anheuser-Busch acquisition, the Issuer recognised USD 32.9 billion of goodwill on the Group's balance sheet and recorded several brands from the Anheuser-Busch business (including brands in the Budweiser brand family) as intangible assets with indefinite life with a fair value of USD 21.4 billion.

-As of 30 June 2014, the Group's goodwill amounted to USD 75.23 billion.
+As of 31 December 2014, the Group's goodwill amounted to USD 70.8 billion and intangible assets with indefinite life amounted to USD 28.2 billion.
 If the Group's business does not develop as expected, impairment charges may be incurred in the future that could be significant and that could have an adverse effect on the Group's results of operations and financial condition.